Assisted Pedal Cycles. Converting an existing bike using the

 another 29er; but Steve made the point that none of our other family

 members would be able to ride it, and it occurred to me that having

 drive-train.
 So, after much discussion, I bought a Forme

-be a basic requirement, which is that of having adjustable front
+be a basic modern user requirement, which is that of having adjustable

 suspension and hydraulic

-fitted originally; but this was swapped for a
+fitted originally; but that was swapped for a

 more testicle-friendly gel model for a modest extra cost.
 I